William Barr, Attorney General Nominee, Gets Nod From Key Senate Committee

 "The American people are entitled to see the facts and judge for themselves," said Louisiana GOP Sen. John Kennedy.

-Kennedy said any conclusions in the Russia probe would likely leak, anyway.
+Kennedy said any conclusions in the Russia probe would very likely leak, anyway.

 Democrats said they worried about confirming Barr to return to the Justice Department — he already served as attorney general in the administration of former President George H.W.
 Bush — with less than an ironclad promise to release Mueller's findings.